peterosterlund2/texel/doc/proofgame.md

 path problems.

-For kings the shortest path calculation also takes into account that if a pawn is blocked, the squares attacked by that pawn can never be use by the opponent king.
+For kings the shortest path calculation also takes into account that if a pawn is blocked, the squares attacked by that pawn can never be used by the opponent king.
 For example:

 | Start | Goal |